ballerina-platform/ballerina-release/release-notes/swan-lake-GA-release-note.md

 #### Bug Fixes

-- A bug which resulted in constants being resolved with incorrect types in certain scenarios has been fixed.
+- Fixed a bug that caused constants to be resolved with incorrect types in certain scenarios.
 The type of constants is now the intersection of readonly and the singleton type containing just the shape of the value named by the constant.

   ```ballerina
   // Previously, the type of X was `int` and now it is singleton `2`.